gitter-lab/pria_lifechem/pria_lifechem/README.md

 ## data_preparation.py and function.py

-Contains functions for preparing the dataset (extraction, splitting into folds, and merging). `demo.ipynb` showcases examples of usage.
+Contains functions for preparing the dataset (extraction, splitting into folds, and merging).

 ### Pseudocode for splitting PCBA into folds